Computer model reveals free Week 9 college football picks, best bets for Saturday, Oct. 25

 There are three top 25 matchups on the Week 9 college football schedule, all of which take place in the SEC.
 Ole Miss vs. Oklahoma, Missouri vs. Vanderbilt and Texas A&M vs. LSU all have College Football Playoff implications, making Saturday's matchups intriguing for college football fans and bettors alike.
 According to the latest Week 9 college football odds, the Commodores are favored by 2.5 points at home, while the over/under for Missouri vs. Vanderbilt is 52 points.
 SportsLine's model is backing Missouri, which is 5-0 in its last five games against Vanderbilt, to cover the spread in 65% of simulations.

 The model is also backing Michigan (-14.5) to cover the spread in an in-state rivalry against Michigan State, while the Over (48.5) hits 66% of the time in Texas A&M vs. LSU.
+The highest over/under on the Week 9 college football lines is 67.5 points in Baylor vs. Cincinnati (4 p.m.
+ET).
 Before locking in your Week 9 college football picks, be sure to check out the top college football betting picks from SportsLine's advanced computer model.

 New users can also target the all-new DraftKings promo code, which offers $300 in bonus bets and three free months of NBA League Pass: